upstash/rdb/README.md

 This library is capable of parsing RDB files upto version 11.

-It can also be used to parse and write single RDB values.
+It can also be used to parse and dump single RDB values, and verify RDB files and values.

 ## API